Skip to main content

 What this help actually looks like in Connecticut

 In Connecticut, “getting paid to care for mom” usually does not mean the state sends your family a simple monthly caregiver check.
-What usually happens is this: the older adult gets screened for home-care eligibility, a care manager or assessor looks at daily care needs, and the state approves a service plan.
-That plan may pay for an agency worker, self-directed attendants, meals, home modifications, adult day services, or, in some cases, a relative through Adult Family Living under Connecticut’s approved CHCPE Medicaid paperwork.
+What usually happens is this: the older adult gets screened for home-care eligibility.
+A care manager or assessor looks at daily care needs.
+Then the state approves a service plan.
+That plan may pay for an agency worker, self-directed attendants, meals, home changes, adult day services, or, in some cases, a relative through Adult Family Living.

-That distinction matters.
+That difference matters.
 In Connecticut, the most realistic paid-family-caregiver path for seniors is usually not “family PCA pay.”
-The official CHCPE page says family members are not eligible to be paid for Personal Care Attendant services except in very rare exceptions.
-The stronger family-pay path is often asking whether the case can be set up as Adult Family Living instead.
+The official CHCPE overview says family members are not eligible to be paid for Personal Care Attendant services except in very rare cases.
+The stronger family-pay question is often whether the case can be set up as Adult Family Living under Connecticut’s Adult Family Living rules.

-Also important: Community First Choice is Connecticut’s self-directed Medicaid option.
-It can be very useful, but it requires the older adult to already be on Medicaid, meet a level-of-care test, and live in an approved community setting.
-If the senior does not have Medicaid yet, start with CHCPE and the LTSS application process, not with wishful thinking.
+Also important: CFC is Connecticut’s self-directed Medicaid option.
+It can be useful, but it requires the older adult to already be on Medicaid, meet a level-of-care test, and live in an approved community setting.
+If the senior does not have Medicaid yet, start with CHCPE and the long-term services application process, not with wishful thinking.

 Quick facts